DunoLabs/invoicetor-landing/README.md

 So, It'll be not possible without your support, we need your help to make Invoicetor a success.
-If you are a business owner or individual, and Invoicetor makes your life easier and if you are interested in sponsoring us, please contact us at sumikumar1608@gmail.com .
+If you are a business owner or individual, and Invoicetor makes your life easier and if you are interested in sponsoring us, please contact us at dunolabs@gmail.com .

-or you can buy us a coffee at https://github.com/sponsors/wh0sumit ☕
+or you can buy us a [coffee ☕️](https://www.github.com/sponsors/wh0sumit) to keep us awake and working on Invoicetor.

 ## 🙋🏻‍♂️ Contributing to Invoicetor

 It's wonderful to see developers, designers, and product enthusiasts about contributing to Invoicetor. we're soon going to open contributions to Invoicetor for everyone.

 There are a few ways you can contribute to Invoicetor, which you can find in our [Contribution Guide](CONTRIBUTING.md).

 ## 💬 Contact Us